sudoyashi/Joshis-Garage/README.md

 Jekyll build for the website Link: https://www.sudoyashi.com

-A collection of my project notes on cars, design, and other things related to building this project.
+A collection of project notes on cars, design, and other things related to building this project.

 ## Personal Notes for optimization